Guest Blog from Nick Gereaux and John Frawley

 Some of us run for our health, as a way to escape the stresses of work and life for a little while, or because they really, really, REALLY like pizza.
 If you venture out to your local run club (yes, they’re a thing and you should be there!) you’ll see a number of these and other motivations.

 You’ll see the thing that we think is the biggest motivator of all – and what binds us together as runners - community.
-Our local run club in Muskegon, Run Muskegon, meets every Wednesday at Pigeon Hill – and it’s where many of our Seaway Run team got their start lacing up and hitting the pavement.
+Our local run club in Muskegon, Run Muskegon, meets every Wednesday at The Brewers Lounge at Pigeon Hill – and it’s where many of our Seaway Run team got their start lacing up and hitting the pavement.

 They welcome all faces and all paces, a mantra that is visible throughout the running community.
 We all start somewhere, and whether you’re walking your first 5k or running your 100th half marathon, you are welcome at the Trinity Health Seaway Run.